kgrittner/Poker/README.md

 ## Description

-This is a simple console-based poker game application.
-The program allows you to play poker against computer players in a text-based interface.
+This is a simple console-based poker game application using 3 cards and modified win position.
+Win Position are as follows:
+1) Straight Flush
+2) Three Of A Kind
+3) Straight
+4) Flush
+5) Pair
+6) High Card

 ## Installation